wernerd/GoRTP/README.md

 ## How to use

-This is a pure RTP / RTCP stack and it does not contain any media processing, for example generating the payload for audio or video codecs.
+This is a pure RTP / RTCP stack and it does not contain any media processing, for example generating or packing the payload for audio or video codecs.

-The directory `src/cmd/rtpmain` contains an example Go program that performs a RTP full duplex test on _localhost_ that shows how to setup a RTP session, an output stream and how to send and receive RTP data and control events.
+The directory `src/cmd/rtpmain` contains an example Go program that performs a RTP some tests on _localhost_ that shows how to setup a RTP session, an output stream and how to send and receive RTP data and control events.
 Parts of this program are used in the package documentation.

-The software has a good beta status (IMHO) and should be ready to use for smaller RTP applications.
+The software is tagged as V1.0.0RC1 (IMHO) and should be ready to use for many RTP applications.
 Standard point-to-point RTP applications should not pose any problems.
 RTP multi-cast using IP multi-cast addresses is not supported.
 If somebody really requires IP multi-cast it could be added at the transport level.